kaittli/DH110-22F/assignment07/README.md

 # Assignment 7: High-Fidelity Prototype | DH110 | Kaitlyn Li
-## Overview—Ocean Preservation: From Microcosm to Macrocosm
+## Overview—Ocean Preservation: Microcosm to Macrocosm
 ### Project Description
 My project focuses on designing a website for people who are interested in sustainability and making a change towards ocean conservation.
 I hope that this project can encourage users to learn more about and advocate for the health of the ocean as well as realize that every small change that they make is valuable and can lead to large, collective change.
 ### Purpose of High-Fidelity Prototype